Reactive Molecular Dynamics¶

 bond, angle, dihedral, and improper styles are used as

-well, see the documentation for a description of their respective potentials.
+well, see the documentation for a description the respective potential form they, each, prescribe.

 imposes the following mixing rule for the calculation